majacQ/circleci-docs/jekyll/_cci2/api-job-trigger.md

 - It is currently not possible to trigger a single job if you are using CircleCI 2.1 and Workflows
 - It is possible to trigger [workflows]({{ site.baseurl }}/2.0/workflows/) with the CircleCI API: a [singular workflow can be re-run](https://circleci.com/docs/api/v2/#rerun-a-workflow), or you may [trigger a pipeline](https://circleci.com/docs/api/v2/#trigger-a-new-pipeline) which will run its subsequent workflows.

-## Conditionally Running Jobs With the API
+## Conditionally running jobs with the API

 The next example demonstrates a configuration for building docker images with `setup_remote_docker` only for builds that should be deployed.